J-Ramalho/industRial/docs/6_models.md

 <img src="6_models_files/figure-html/fig-ebikecooks-1.png" width="100%" />

 Cooks distance is a complementary analysis to the residuals that can help identify specific data points that could have a strong influence in the model.
-Various cutoff points are suggested in the literature and we opted here for 1 following the short wikipedia article on the topic [cooks distance](https://en.wikipedia.org/wiki/Cook's_distance)
+Various cutoff points are suggested in the literature and we opted here for 1 following the short Wikipedia article on the topic [cooks distance](https://en.wikipedia.org/wiki/Cook's_distance)

 ### R-squared {#R-squared}